 Who appoints the Trustees?

-The Company appoints three Trustees, with another three Trustees being elected by the acitve members.
+The Company appoints three Trustees, with another three trustees being elected by the active members.

 Who are the current Trustees?